Atlanta Gay Travel

 Heretic

 Evenings at Heretic are always a blast.
-Most locals will tell you that Heretic is the best gay club in Atlanta too, especially for their entertaining themed nights and talented DJs.
+Locals will tell you over and over again that Heretic is the best gay club, especially for their entertaining themed nights and top-notch DJs.

 With events like DILF, Bear Invasion, and their Harness Party, you can bet on finding the fetish community here along with a sexier, “cruisier” vibe.
 If you’re looking for a place to show off your sexy harness, Heretic is the place!